pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 On the next page, we have to adjust the "Description" field to inform our customers of the prerequisites for access to the discounted ticket.
 Our description reads:
-"This ticket is only valid if you provide a student ID or member ID at check-in."
+"This ticket is only valid if you provide a student ID at check-in."

 We will then switch to the :btn:Price: tab.
-We will change the "Default price" to €120.00 and the original price to the price of the standard ticket, that is, €250.00.
+We will change the "Default price" to €8.00 and the original price to the price of the regular admission ticket, that is, €10.00.
 Our shop will display the original price struck-through and the new default price in bold green, highlighting the price discount.

 Then, we will navigate to the :btn:Check-in and validity: tab and check the box next to "Requires special attention".
 We have to provide instructions for the person operating the check-in at our event in the "Check-in text" field.
-Our instructions say: `Check for student ID/member ID`.
+Our instructions say: `Check for student ID`.
 We will then click the :btn:Save: button.

+### Guided tour ticket

+We are going to create another ticket for our guided tour.
+In order to do so, we will navigate to the products page and click the :btn-icon:fa3-plus: Create a new product: button.
+We will name our new ticket "Guided tour" and provide a German translation.
+Then, will change the "Default price" to €15.00 and select the appropriate tax rate of 19% from the "Sales tax" dropdown.
+We can leave all other settings on this page unchanged and click the :btn:Save and continue with more settings: button.

 ### Product with variants